fauust/mariadb-pdf/README.md

 "logging": bool # whether or not to store csv issues in the issues.log file in output

+"space_above_webpage": string # amount of space above each new webpage

 "page-break-length": int #the number of characters in each webpages syntax block is greater than this int, it will start the webpage on a new page in the pdf

 "page-break": bool #whether or not to use page-break-length